martinber/noaa-apt/docs/development.md

     - Look for defaults for yaw and scales.

-    - See what to do with res folder.

-    - Rotate image automatically.

     - See if yaw problems are caused by az_ref

     - Add warnings for short images when reading telemetry.